Alejogb1/job-board/blog-data/how-can-google-cloud-functions-trigger-google-composer-airflow-dags.md

 id: "how-can-google-cloud-functions-trigger-google-composer-airflow-dags"
 ---

-Okay, let's tackle this.
-I’ve seen this particular challenge come up quite a few times in my career, and it's a common need when you start stitching together serverless functions and orchestrating workflows.
+,  I’ve seen this particular challenge come up quite a few times in my career, and it's a common need when you start stitching together serverless functions and orchestrating workflows.
 The interaction between Google Cloud Functions and Composer (which essentially is managed Apache Airflow) is a classic example of combining event-driven architectures with scheduled task management.
 It's not a straightforward integration, but a few well-established patterns make it quite manageable.

 The key challenge, as i’ve found, is that Cloud Functions are designed to react to events, while Airflow DAGs are typically triggered on a schedule or through manual intervention.
 Thus, you need a bridge between the asynchronous and the scheduled worlds.
 One approach which tends to be the most effective is to use Cloud Functions to programmatically trigger a DAG run using the Airflow API exposed by Cloud Composer.
 This is my preferred way to go because it offers fine-grained control and avoids less efficient polling solutions.